I updated this article on 8th March 2021 to include extra information for Umbraco 8.

 By default, Umbraco will warn the user that the version they are using is now out-of-date and that they should upgrade.
 These warnings start happening after 7 days, and as Umbraco is very actively developed it seems like they are always there.
 You can switch them off by adding the following to the <appSettings> section of Web.config.
 Note, that you need to add this setting, it is not there by default.

 The Models Builder is an extremely useful tool when developing with Umbraco.
 It creates strongly-typed C# classes that represent the document types used in the back-office.
 By default, the Models Builder is set to "PureLive" mode, which means that the classes are automatically built and kept up-to-date within memory.
-That is fine, except that the Intellisense helper in the editor won’t pick up those classes, hence we cannot get suggestions when writing code.
+That is fine, except that we can't access the models in the controller code, only in Razor views.

-I prefer to set the mode to "Dll", which means the Intellisense helper will work, but that we have to manually build the classes in the back-office when we need them (or when they change).
+I prefer to set the mode to "Dll", which means they can be used in controllers, but that we have to manually build the classes in the back-office when we need them (or when they change).
+For Umbraco 8.5 onwards the "Dll" setting no longer exists.
+My current approach is to use "LiveAppData" to generate the C# classes under the App_Data folder, I then create a pre-build event for my controllers project to copy the .cs files into it.

 If anything goes wrong and there is a system error on the site then we don’t want the end-user to see the error message, but we do want to show it while we are developing.
 So, I set the <customErrors> tag (under <system.web>) to redirect to a given page when there is an error and set the mode to "RemoteOnly" so that this only happens if the user is not viewing the website on the same machine as it is hosted.